duckdb/duckdb-web/internals/storage.md

 ### Error Message

-When opening a database file that has been written by a differtn DuckDB version from the one you are using, the following error message may occur:
+When opening a database file that has been written by a different DuckDB version from the one you are using, the following error message may occur:

 ```text
 Error: unable to open database "...": Serialization Error: Failed to deserialize: ...